 Now that I’ve given you a little introduction to what needle felting is and the basic supplies used for needle felting, let’s try out an easy needle felting project.
 If you missed my Introduction to Needle Felting post, you can read it by clicking here.

 For this project, you need the basic tools I showed you in the Intro post, as well as a cookie cutter.
 You can pick any shape you like or have on hand.
 Since I am in an Autumn mood I thought leaves would be nice.

 To start your project, just place your cookie cutter on your foam pad and fill it loosely with your wool roving.
 Now just start poking the wool with your needle.
-I used my 3 needle Clover tool for mine (they are available through my affiliate link here if you’d like one), but a single needle will work fine too.
+I used my 3 needle Clover tool for mine, but a single needle will work fine too.
 Remember not to stab too deeply or your wool will start getting stuck in your foam.
 (Pop quiz: What is this action of poking the wool with your needle called?
 Just making sure your paying attention ;).)
 Make sure to work the wool into all your corners too.
 If a section of your project is looking a little skimpy, you can just pull off another wisp of roving from your package and needle right in there.

 Once your have compacted your wool a bit, flip the cutter and wool over and do the same to the other side.
 When you feel like you have compacted the wool enough, pop your piece out of the cutter and, voilà, you have your shape.
 Now you can leave it as is or work it some more, or even add some detail.
 I didn’t like some of the creases that still remained in mine so I worked a little more roving in those areas.